blochberger/Tafelsalz/README.md

 This is achieved by leveraging programming language features in a way that an operation cannot be called with invalid or insecure parameters.
 Every such call should be prevented at compile time already.

 Note that the goal is not to prevent malicious attackers to circumvent the established protection mechanisms by the programming language features but to prevent accidental misuse of cryptographic APIs.
+If you want to learn more about cryptographic misuse, see our [literature collection on cryptographic misuse](https://github.com/blochberger/Tafelsalz/wiki/References#cryptographic-misuse).

 - Repository: https://github.com/blochberger/Tafelsalz
 - Documentation: https://blochberger.github.io/Tafelsalz